Limpley Stoke

 Limpley Stoke is a village and civil parish in Wiltshire, England.
 It lies in the Avon valley between Bath and Freshford, and is both above and below the A36 road.

 The parish is surrounded to the north, west and south by the Bath and North East Somerset district and includes the outskirts of the Somerset villages of Freshford and Midford.
 The Avon forms the eastern boundary of the parish, and its tributary the Midford Brook is the boundary in the north and west.

+The parish had a population of 593 in 2021, up from 541 in 2011.

 History

 The 18th-century country house at Waterhouse is a Grade II listed building.

 Limpley Stoke was the westernmost part of the ancient hundred of Bradford, and a tithing of Bradford parish, which was divided into civil parishes in 1894.

 A small Baptist chapel was built on Middle Stoke in 1815 and rebuilt in 1888, providing 150 seats.
 The chapel closed in the 1970s.
 A National School was opened on Middle Stoke in 1845; in 1893 there were 51 pupils.
 The school closed in 1932 owing to low pupil numbers, and the building is now the village hall.

-In 1886 Messrs E G Browne and J C Margetson acquired a cloth mill, known as Avon Mill, on the banks of the River Avon at Limpley Stoke.
+In 1886 E.G. Browne and J.C.
+Margetson acquired a cloth mill, known as Avon Mill, on the banks of the River Avon at Limpley Stoke.
 The previous owners of the mill had originally been timber merchants, but had later diversified into the production of rubber goods.
 By 1890 the business had transferred to premises in Melksham, where it became the leading industry of the town; the company later became Avon Rubber.

-The village's last pub, The Hop Pole, closed in 2018.
-The 17th-century was used in 1993 for the filming of The Remains of the Day with Anthony Hopkins.
+The Hop Pole is a 17th-century pub which was used in 1993 for the filming of The Remains of the Day with Anthony Hopkins.
+After closing in 2018, it was brought into community ownership and reopened in January 2025.

 A landmark water tower, nearby in Friary Wood, is referred to as the Limpley Stoke Water Tower.